 I started my niche site back in October 2015, and as you can see from the stats below, in October 2016 it had a little over 111,000 sessions.
 I have been able to consistently maintain a steady growth, month after month.
 I am not going to reveal my niche, but I can tell you it isn’t in the WordPress or marketing space.
 It is something completely different.

-Over the course of the year, 88% of that traffic was from organic search.
+Over the course of the first year, 88% of that traffic was from organic search.
 7.5% from direct, another 2% from social, and the rest randomly scattered throughout.
 The small 0.20% of paid search was someone else sending traffic to my site.
 I never spent a dime on PPC advertising.

 The site makes its revenue through a couple different sources, which now are upwards of over $1,000 per month.
 I primarily used the following: